ChebNet: Efficient and Stable Constructions of Deep Neural Networks with Rectified Power Units via Chebyshev Approximations: Realization of univariate Chebyshev polynomials with general RePUs

 where $f_1(x)$, $f_2(x)$ contain all the terms of form $T_{rs^k+j}(x)$, $r\ge 1$, $j=1,\ldots, s^k-1$.
 Using Lemma \ref{lem:cheb_expan}, we can write $f_1(x)$ and $f_2(x)$ as

 By arranging terms, we get

-We obtain Eq. \eqref{eq:poly_recur_s2} by using the fact $T_{mn}(x)=T_m(T_n(x))$. \end{proof}
+We obtain Eq. \eqref{eq:poly_recur_s2} by using the fact $T_{mn}(x)=T_m(T_n(x))$.} \end{proof}

-\begin{proof}[of Theorem \ref{thm:1d-s}] According to Corollary 1.1 and Corollary 2.1 in \cite{li_PowerNet_2019}, polynomials of degree $\le s$ can be accurately represented by $\sigma_{s}$-neural networks with only one hidden layer, and moreover, polynomials of degree $<s$ with variable coefficients can also be realized by $\sigma_{s}$-neural networks with only one hidden layer.
+\begin{proof}{[sketch of the proof for Theorem \ref{thm:1d-s}] According to Corollary 1.1 and Corollary 2.1 in \cite{li_PowerNet_2019}, polynomials of degree $\le s$ can be accurately represented by $\sigma_{s}$-neural networks with only one hidden layer, and moreover, polynomials of degree $<s$ with variable coefficients can also be realized by $\sigma_{s}$-neural networks with only one hidden layer.
 More precisely,